kbuzsaki/zdefense/reports/week9.md

 Kyle Huynh

 ### Progress
-- Added multiple maps / levels
+- Added multiple maps / "levels"
 - Extended enemy code to support two types of enemies
 - Added "enemy spawn preview" showing the coming up enemies
-- Added player money and health to status screen
+- Added player money and health to status pane
 - Made player health decrease when enemies walk off the path, the player loses when health drops to 0
 - Designed data structures for player towers
-- Added the ability to build towers on designated "build zones" using the cursor Building towers costs money and will fail if the player doesn't have enough
+- Added the ability to build towers on designated "build zones" using the cursor.
+  Building towers costs money and will fail if the player doesn't have enough.
-- Implemented tower attacks for two types of tower, "laser" and "flame" Towers can attack, deal damage to, and kill enemies, protecting the player from them The player also gains money when they kill enemies
+- Implemented tower attacks for two types of tower, "laser" and "flame".
+  Towers can attack, deal damage to, and kill enemies, protecting the player from them.
+  The player also gains money when they kill enemies.
 - Added "goodie lakes" that randomly spawn buff items.
 - Implemented "bonus money goodie" and "bonus health goodie" that increase the player's health and money when collected